Javingka/cardano-node-notes/cardano-cli notes/Transaction script - mai 10 2022.md

         ]
 }
 ```
-**Mind the format of the JSON file.
-I.e. use of capital letters,  ':',  ', ' etc**
+[^1]: Mind the format of the JSON file.
+I.e. use of capital letters,  ':',  ', ' etc

-In the code above the `<KEY_HASH_ADD_1.hkey>`  strings should be replaced with the actual hash found in the files of the same name.
+In the code above the `<KEY_HASH_ADD_1.hkey>`   should be replaced with the actual hash found in the files of the same name.

 ### 4. Create an Account address for the script
 Then, we will create an account from the script.